 - From the Domestic Violence Advocacy Program of Family Resources, Inc.

-support and education for teenagers at mcedv projects
+Support and education for teenagers at Maine’s Domestic Violence Resource Centers

-All MCEDV member projects work in area schools and other alternative settings to educate students and individuals or institutions serving youth about teen dating violence and healthy relationships.
+All of the Domestic Violence Resource Centers work in area schools and other alternative settings to educate students and individuals or institutions serving youth about teen dating violence and healthy relationships.
 Many presentations are aligned with the “key concepts” and “content areas” mandated for comprehensive school health education.
 Below is a list of programs provided:

 Middle School: An assortment of activities used to show students how to communicate their feelings and how they can model healthy behaviors.